 Getting about on the Pembrokeshire coast

 During the summer months, there are many local bus services that go along the coast.
-The services run from the beginning of May until end of September.
+The services run from the beginning of May until the end of September.

 You can find out more about here Pembrokeshire Greenways or pop into one of the Visitor Centres (at Oriel y Parc Visitor Centre they gave me a little booklet with all the times in).

-Or visit Traveline Cymru.
+Travelling by car is a great way of getting to some of the more out the way places in Pembrokeshire.
 Some roads are narrow, so take care when driving.
 There are plenty of passing places but be prepared to reverse on smaller country lanes.

 I stayed near St Davids and although this is a city it’s small.
 Plan ahead for filling up with fuel.
 These are the two options for St Davids